 (f) Since December 31, 1999, except as disclosed in the Guarantor's Form 10-K for the year ended December 31, 1999 or the Guarantor's Form 10-Q for each of the quarters ended March 31, 2000 and June 30, 2000, there is no action, suit or proceeding pending against the Guarantor or any of its Subsidiaries, or to the knowledge of the Guarantor threatened against the Guarantor or any of its Subsidiaries, before any court or arbitrator or any governmental body, agency or official in which there is a reasonable possibility of an adverse decision which could materially adversely affect the business, consolidated financial position or consolidated results of operations of the Guarantor and its Subsidiaries, taken as a whole, or which in any manner draws into question the validity of this Guaranty.

-(g) No Termination Event has occurred or is reasonably expected to occur with respect to any Plan for which an Insufficiency in excess of $100,000,000 exists.
-Neither the Guarantor nor any ERISA Affiliate has received any notification (or has knowledge of any reason to expect) that any Multiemployer Plan is in reorganization or has been terminated, within the meaning of Title IV of ERISA, for which a Withdrawal Liability in excess of $100,000,000 exists.
+(g) No Termination Event has occurred or is reasonably expected to occur with respect to any Plan for which an Insufficiency in excess of U.S.$100,000,000 exists.
+Neither the Guarantor nor any ERISA Affiliate has received any notification (or has knowledge of any reason to expect) that any Multiemployer Plan is in reorganization or has been terminated, within the meaning of Title IV of ERISA, for which a Withdrawal Liability in excess of U.S.$100,000,000 exists.

 (h) United States Federal income tax returns of the Guarantor and its Subsidiaries have been examined and closed through the fiscal year ended December 31, 1995.
 The Guarantor and its Subsidiaries have filed or caused to be filed all United States Federal income tax returns and all other material domestic tax returns which to the knowledge of the Guarantor are required to be filed by them and have paid or provided for the payment, before the same become delinquent, of all taxes due pursuant to such returns or pursuant to any assessment received by the Guarantor or any Subsidiary, other than those taxes contested in good faith by appropriate proceedings.
 The charges, accruals and reserves on the books of the Guarantor and its Subsidiaries in respect of taxes are, in the opinion of the Guarantor, adequate to the extent required by GAAP.